UnivaCorporation/tortuga-kit-azureadapter/doc/tortuga-kit-azureadapter.md

 1. **Install Azure CLI 2.0**

-    For ease of use, it is *strongly recommended* to install the Azure CLI into the Tortuga (Python 2.7) environment as follows:
+    For ease of use, it is *strongly recommended* to install the Azure CLI into the Tortuga virtual environment as follows:

         /opt/tortuga/bin/pip install azure-cli